 In 1966, President Lyndon Johnson also sanctioned Waterloo, New York as the "official" birthplace of Memorial Day because of the extensive ceremonies established there in 1866.
 Perhaps General Logan was simply making official what the nation yearned for and spontaneously began to form after the near total destruction of the Civil War.
 It is that sharing of loss, honoring the sacrifices of those who made possible the lives we enjoy today, and family connections across the generations that keep Memorial Day in our hearts...and always will.

-The United Military Veterans of Kings County is the successor to Veterans of the Grand Army of the Republic, Spanish-American War Veterans and the United War Veterans.
+The United Military Veterans of Kings County is the successor to Veterans of the Grand Army of the Republic, Mexican American War Veterans, Spanish-American War Veterans and the United War Veterans.
 The Kings County Memorial Day Parade has been held in Brooklyn, New York since 1867.
-It is considered to be the oldest, continuously run Memorial Day Parade in the nation.
+It is considered to be the oldest, continuously run Memorial Day Parade in a large city in the nation.
 The parade route was along Eastern Parkway until 1985, then along Prospect Park West for a few years until the parade was moved to Bay Ridge because of its close proximity to the US Army Garrison Fort Hamilton, which is the only active duty military installation in New York City.
 The memorial service held at the end of the parade in Fort Hamilton was moved to John Paul Jones Park on 101st St. & 4th Avenue in 2000.
-The parade has been held in Bay Ridge for 28 years.
+The parade has been held in Bay Ridge for over 30 years.